 Walter Hill (Wally), the brother of Ern, moved to Bridgetown in 1905 and helped with the business.
 Wally originally worked in Kalgoorlie with Ern.

-Walter had four children:
+Walter and Sarah had five children:

 - Bertram Thomas b 1896 d Nov 21, 1916 (killed in action in France, World War I)